by • June 10, 2020

 When it comes to Kong vs. DreamFactory, the free, open-source version of DreamFactory includes a lot more features than the free version of Kong HQ.
 Open-source DreamFactory has a native UI, auto-generated API documentation, and the ability to manage API keys all baked into the platform.
 Upgrading to one of DreamFactory’s three paid versions (Small Business, Professional, and Enterprise) gives you access to even more benefits.
-The Small Business version of DreamFactory starts at just $499 per month depending on deployment scope and connections.

 The paid versions of DreamFactory offer additional features like: